THE GREEN LEAF SALON

 What color is henna?
 Does it only dye hair red?

 The dye molecule in the henna leaf is a red-orange color.
 Depending on your starting hair color, henna can give you a vibrant copper to a deep auburn.
-When mixed with other plants such as indigo and cassia, blonde and brown shades can be created as well.
+Other plant powders used in the salon include indigo and cassia.
+When these are mixed with henna, various shades from golden blonde to brunette can be created as well.

 Does henna cover gray hair?